 If you experience a major life change, it could affect your health insurance coverage.

 Some life changes trigger what is called a "special enrollment" period.
 Special enrollment lets you get or change your private coverage outside of open enrollment.
 Special enrollment periods can be as short as 30 days, so you should act fast.
-The New York State of Health (NYSOH) has issued Frequently Asked Questions (FAQ) on Special Enrollment Periods for consumers to understand their options and how to action in order to avoid penalties.
+The New York State of Health (NYSOH) has issued Frequently Asked Questions (FAQ) on Special Enrollment Periods for consumers to understand their options during the COVID-19 pandemic.

 Remember, during Open Enrollment, everyone can enroll in health insurance or change their health plan.